andrewmkhoury/notes/presentation-techniques/README.md

 * Text should emphasize the points
 * Refer to book by Nancy Duarte - Slide:ology https://www.duarte.com/resources/books/slideology/
 * Fonts are important - they have a power and elegance - use fonts to convey emotions - see [here](https://design.tutsplus.com/articles/the-psychology-of-fonts--cms-34943)
+* Less is more - when it comes to different fonts, different colors, and the amount of words on slides